-- Offline storage management
+- Offline storage integration

 - Faster page loading

-- Niche directories
+- Business listing directories

-- Automatically sell spots on your website
+- Automatically sell and manage advertising on your blog

 - Set client appointments and appointment reminders

-- Manage reservations and bookings
+- Help customers make reservations and bookings

 - Redirect URLs

-- Monitor social signals
+- Monitor social conversations

 - Make your pages available for printing or downloading as PDF